comdex-official/networks/testnet/01-comets-test-upgrade.md

-# Steps to upgrade comdex chain ( This is to fix the oracle module in testnet)
+# Steps to upgrade comdex chain

+# Step -1 : Below steps are to fix the oracle module in testnet, other upgrades will be done using cosmovisor.

 * stop the comdex chain